Efficient Gradient Estimation for Parameterized Quantum Systems with Lie Algebraic Symmetries: Introduction

-\subsection{Comparison with related methods}
+\begin{itemize} \item Showing the gradient of the loss function can be written as $\nabla\Loss = \overrightarrow{D} f(V),$ where $f(z)=\frac{1-e^z}{z}$, $\overrightarrow{D}$ is the vector of the expectation values of Hadamard tests for a set of Pauli strings, and $V$ is a matrix constructed based on the parameters $\parameter$ (see Theorem \ref{thm:gradient mtx V}). \item An algorithm that estimates $\nabla \Loss(\parameter)$ using $\tilde{O}(p)$ Hadamard tests and $O(p^3+pn)$ classical time. \item When the shadow norm of the observable is bounded, the gradient can be estimated with $O(\log p)$ copies and $\poly(n)$ time (see Section \ref{sec:shadow}). \item A master's theorem for the general case where the Pauli terms are not closed under commutation (see Theorem \ref{thm:loss derivative non product}). \item Generalization to Hamiltonians with generic Hermitian terms when the DLA has polynomial dimensionality (see Theorem \ref{thm:DLA derivative}). \item Approximation methods for gradient estimation when the DLA dimensionality is exponential (see Section \ref{sec:approximations}). \end{itemize}

+\subsection{Comparison With Related Methods}

-We consider the three complexity measures we mentioned earlier.
-Firstly, the number of distinct circuits that need to be evaluated to obtain all the partial derivatives.
-Secondly, the overall number of measurements or circuit shots.
-Thirdly, the classical post-processing time.
-Although this measure is less restrictive, it is important to ensure it scales polynomially with the number of qubits.
-Our approach in the context of Theorem \ref{thm:derivative subgroup abbr} and \ref{thm:shadow cliford abr} requires no change to the ansatz, with $\log(p)$ Hadamard unique circuits, and $\poly(p, d)$ classical time. \addva{ Table \ref{tab:compare} demonstrates a simplified comparison with existing works for gradient estimation.
-For a more intuitive comparison, it is assumed that $p=\Theta(d^a)$ and that each use of the ansatz takes $\Theta(d^b)$ quantum time where $a$ and $b$ are arbitrary constants.
-The table shows that our approach provides an exponential advantage in terms of the measurement shots and a polynomial speed-up in classical running time.} Below, we highlight some of the most relevant approaches for comparison to our work.
+We consider three complexity measures: (1) sample complexity, (2) the classical post-processing time, and (3) the number of distinct circuits that need to be evaluated to obtain all the partial derivatives.
+Table \ref{tab:compare} demonstrates a simplified comparison with existing works for gradient estimation.
+For a more intuitive comparison, it is assumed that the PQC acts on $n$ qubits with gate complexity $\Theta(n^b)$ and $p=\Theta(n^a)$ parameters, where $a$ and $b$ are arbitrary constants.
+The table shows that our approach provides an exponential advantage in terms of the sample complexity and a polynomial speed-up in classical running time.
+Below, we highlight some of the most relevant approaches for comparison to our work.

+\paragraph{Stochastic \ac{PSR}:} This method is a generalization of \ac{PSR} \cite{Banchi2021,Wierichs2022}, where each partial derivative is written as an integral, and a Monte Carlo strategy is used to estimate it.
+David \etal \cite{Wierichs2022} also presented a generalization of the \ac{PSR} using the Discrete Fourier series.
+Here, the parameters are jointly shifted depending on the spectrum of the ansatz.